KyleCardwell/speed-click-fe/README.md

 - all symbols of one design have to be tapped before other symbols can be tapped
 - "memory" game - show player all green squares, then turn all squares red.  only tap where there were green squares
 - shifty - remaining squares move around after each click
+- blues slowly fade to green
+- the color to click changes every round